 EDWIN SORIANO

-Born in El Salvador.
+Born in El Salvador, 1975.

-With more than 50 collective and 10 individual sculpture exhibitions, Edwin Soriano studied visual arts and sculpture at the National Arts Center, CENAR, El Salvador.
-He has also studied bronze sculpture in Japan and Barcelona, Spain.
+With important individual sculpture exhibitions as multiple international collective shows, Edwin Soriano studied visual arts and sculpture at the National Arts Center, CENAR, El Salvador, where he was also an arts professor for over 20 years.

 “Soriano's work embodies the essence of ancestral identity.
 It presents an intriguing Leitmotif expressed in the spiritual connection between the heart of the sky and the heart of the earth.
 His pieces transcend the materials from which they are made; in his artistic expressions, stone ceases to be stone, wood ceases to be wood, and instead becomes the ancestral manifestation of the element it represents”.